 Such permeability requires local knowledge and, as a result, cyclists are unlikely to be aware of these routes outside their own neighbourhood.
 Little investment would be required to capitalise on this latent network to greatly expand the route choices available for cyclists.
 A system of cycling direction signs would make cyclists aware of the quiet alternative routes that are available.
-In the Dublin North East sector there are directions signs to several DART stations that are not on main roads, such as Killester, Harmonstown, Kilbarrack and Bayside.
-These signs provide clues to cyclists that it should be possible to find a through-route beyond the station.
+In the Dublin North East sector the directions signs to several DART stations that are not on main roads, (such as Killester, Harmonstown, Kilbarrack and Bayside) should be amended to inform cyclists that it is possible to find a through-route beyond the station.
 Supplementary cycle route signs could be added to formalise these routes, such as from Baldoyle to Kilbarrack via Bayside Station or Raheny to Coolock via Harmonstown Station.